merenlab/anvio/anvio/docs/artifacts/raw-bam-file.md

 ### How do you index a BAM file?

-You can either do this directly using samtools, or you can just run the anvi'o program %(anvi-init-bam)s.
+You can either do this directly using samtools, or you can just run the anvi'o program %(anvi-init-bam)s (which uses samtools for you).